 Common causes of premature ejaculation include:

 - Psychological factors such as lack of self-esteem, stress, anxiety, depression and problems with your sexual partner.

 - Being in the early stages of a relationship or with a new partner, particularly if it's been a long time since you last ejaculated.

-- Medical conditions such as prostate disease or an underactive thyroid.
+- Medical conditions such as prostate disease or an overactive thyroid.
 PE can also be associated with erectile dysfunction.

 - A lifestyle which involves using recreational drugs or drinking too much alcohol.

 It is also important to consider that your PE may be caused by multiple factors.
 For instance, you might find that it starts as a physical condition which can cause you emotional stress, leading to further sexual dysfunction.

 What should I do if I suffer from premature ejaculation?

 There are several different types of treatment for PE, ranging from counselling to prescription medicines such as Priligy.
 If you've found yourself ejaculating too quickly during sex, and you'd like to change this, then it's probably a good idea to think about what might be causing the problem, before seeking the appropriate treatment.